hausii/WakeOnLan/README.md

 Usage
 -----

   Create a configuration file with the hosts you want to wake up and save it in the same directory as wol.py .
-Extecute the wol.py script.
+Extecute the wol.py script, no arguments are required.

 Configuration
 -------------